Tuesday 29 May 2018

 "Nightmare Abbey" by Thomas Love Peacock

 I met Sean at the book launch of the second novel by Ruth Hogan whose first is The Keeper of Lost Things.
-Sean is the only person I have ever met to have read the complete words of Sir Walter Scott.
+Sean is the only person I have ever met to have read the complete works of Sir Walter Scott.
 Sean recommended Nightmare Abbey to me.

 This is a comic novella published in 1818 which satirises Peacock's literary circle which included the poets Shelley (Scythrop), Coleridge (Mr Flosky) and Byron (Mr Cypress).